jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 #### Model Selection

 Three models were used: support-vector machine, random forest, and XG Boost.
 All models used RandomizedSearchCV to tune the parameters (parameter grids were further tweaked in edge cases), and a dummy classifier was used to evaluate the modes' performance over baseline.
-The models were run on each of the three "groups" of data to examine the efficacy of the models as the corpus size increased (from n=100, to n=188, to n=288).
+The models were run on each of the three "groups" of data to examine the efficacy of the models as the corpus size increased.
 The data was applied to each model utilizing two strategies for categorizing the data: TF-IDF weighting and Word2vec vectorization.
 SMOTE was used to account for class imbalance.

 ### Results